Vipera walser

 Vipera walser, the Walser viper or Piedmont viper is a viper endemic to the western Italian Alps.
 While long considered as an isolated population of Vipera berus, molecular analyses have shown it to be a distinct species related to the Vipera ursinii-complex.

 Morphology

 Morphologically, Vipera walser closely resembles the far more widespread Vipera berus.
 It differs in having a higher number of cephalic scales and more frequently shows fragmentation of the cephalic large shields.
 Additionally, most individuals possess 1.5 to 2 rows of subocular scales at both sides of the head, while Vipera berus usually only has a single row.
 Colouration is highly variable, with some specimens possessing a typical dorsal zigzag pattern, and others with a reduced pattern of horizontal bars.
 Additionally, melanistic individuals exist.

 Geographic range

-Vipera walser is limited to a small area north of the Italian town of Biella.
-The range is divided in a northern population of ±45 km² and a southern population of ±225 km².
+Vipera walser is limited to a small area in northern eastern Piedmont in the italian western Alps, with two disjunct populations, southern population of ±225 km² confined to an area of just 500 km² north of Biella and northern population of ±45 km² in the upper Valsesia.